Part of

 George Martin – From “The Complete Beatles Recording Sessions” by Mark Lewisohn

-The orchestra was recorded onto a separate reel of tape running in parallel with The Beatles’ previously-recorded instruments and vocals.
-This required EMI’s staff to create a technical solution to allow two four-track machines to run together.
-Having a separate tape reel running allowed for the orchestra to be recorded four times, on each track of the four-track tape, creating the equivalent of 160 musicians.
+A separate tape reel was used to record the orchestra, which was running in parallel with Take 7.
+To enable this, technical engineer Ken Townsend had to devise a technical solution that allowed two four-track machines to run together.
+The separate tape reel made it possible to record the orchestra four times on each track of the four-track tape, creating the equivalent of 160 musicians.

 George Martin came up to me that morning and said to me ‘Oh Ken, I’ve got a poser for you.
 I want to run two four-track tape machines together this evening.
 I know it’s never been done before, can you do it?’
 So I went away and came up with a method whereby we fed a 50 cycle tone from the track of one machine then raised its voltage to drive the capstan motor of the second, thus running the two in sync.
 Like all these things, the ideas either work first time or not at all.
 This one worked first time.
 At the session we ran the Beatles’ rhythm track on one machine, put an orchestral track on the second machine, ran it back did it again, and again, and again until we had four orchestra recordings.
 The only problem arose sometime later when George and I were doing a mix with two different machines.
 One of them was sluggish in starting up and we couldn’t get the damn things into sync.
 George got quite annoyed with me actually.